boostorg/cmake/README.md

 Normally, a Boost installation is used from CMake by means of `find_package(Boost)`.
-However, up to and including release 1.81.0, installing Boost with CMake does not deploy the necessary CMake configuration file for the `Boost` package, so `find_package(Boost)` does not work.
-(It also does not provide the `Boost::boost` and `Boost::headers` targets, on which many existing `CMakeLists.txt` files rely.)
+However, up to and including release 1.81.0, installing Boost with CMake did not deploy the necessary CMake configuration file for the `Boost` package, so `find_package(Boost)` did not work.
+(It also did not provide the `Boost::boost` and `Boost::headers` targets, on which many existing `CMakeLists.txt` files rely.)

-Instead, the individual Boost libraries need to be referenced as in
+Instead, the individual Boost libraries needed to be referenced as in
 ```
 find_package(boost_filesystem 1.81 REQUIRED)
 ```

-This will be rectified in Boost 1.82, which will install an umbrella CMake configuration file for the Boost package (`BoostConfig.cmake`) and will provide the `Boost::boost` and `Boost::headers` compatibility targets.
+This has been rectified in Boost 1.82, which installs an umbrella CMake configuration file for the Boost package (`BoostConfig.cmake`) and provides the `Boost::boost` and `Boost::headers` compatibility targets.

 ## Using Boost with `add_subdirectory`